Osięciny

-Osięciny (אשענטשין) is a village in Radziejów County, Kuyavian-Pomeranian Voivodeship, in north-central Poland.
+Osięciny (אשענטשין) is a village in Radziejów County, Kuyavian-Pomeranian Voivodeship, in central Poland.
 It is the seat of the gmina (administrative district) called Gmina Osięciny.

 In 2006 the village had a population of 2,700.

-Jews in Osieciny
+History

+Osięciny was granted town rights in 1824, which were eventually revoked in 1870.
+It was located on a route connecting Włocławek and Radziejów.

 After the First World War there were 450 Jews in the village.
-In Osieciny were Jewish social aid institutions and branches of the Zionist parties and Agudat Israel.
-The Germans occupied Osieciny in September 1939.
-Community Judenrat was established and its main role was to provide forced workers.
+In Osięciny were Jewish social aid institutions and branches of the Zionist parties and Agudat Israel.

+Following the German-Soviet invasion of Poland, which started World War II in September 1939, Osięciny was occupied by Germany until 1945.
+A Judenrat was established and its main role was to provide forced labourers.
+In 1940, the German gendarmerie carried out an expulsion of 50 Poles, who were either enslaved as forced labour of new German colonists in the area or sent to a transit camp in Łódź and then deported in freight trains to the Lublin region in the more-eastern part of occupied Poland.
 A ghetto was established in 1940 in the village.
-In April 1942, the Jews were gathered in the church and from there they were sent to Chelmno extermination camp.
+In April 1942, the Jews were gathered in the church and from there they were sent to Chełmno extermination camp.

-Extensive documentation of Jewish life before the Holocaust in Osieciny is in a book by Rafael Olewski - "The Tear" [Hebrew], 1983, Tel-Aviv.
-Rafael Olewski was born in Osieciny in 1914, and his uncle was the last rabbi of the Jewish community.

-The synagogue is still standing, neglected and used by a commercial company.
-Beit HaMidrash is standing next to him and is used for other purposes.
-"Jewish Street" changed his name.
-The Rabbi house is occupied by non-Jewish residents of the town, as well as other houses of Jews.
-Jewish cemetery was desecrated by the Nazis, and tombstones were stolen by the Poles after the Holocaust and became stone pavement.
-The Cemetery now is occupied by a private person, and when telephone technicians dug there, bones and skulls were uncovered at a depth of only 30 cm...
-Beyond that there is no sign, monument or other memorial means for the Jewish ex-residents of the town.
-They faded and disappeared.